-If excessive moisture is present or anticipated, use Bruce® Summit Select adhesive or Bruce® ProConnect Plus adhesive or inexpensive sheet vinyl must be used to reduce vapor intrusion.
+If excessive moisture is present or anticipated, use Bruce® Summit Select adhesive or Bruce® ProConnect Plus

-• Bruce® Summit Selecf All In One adhesive: Apply the adhesive using the trowel that is listed on every pail.
+- adhesive or inexpensive sheet vinyl must be used to reduce vapor intrusion.

-- Flooring can be installed immediately after applying the adhesive. - Bruce® Summit Select" adhesive: Apply the adhesive using the Summit trowel that is listed on every pail.
+Bruce® Summit Select" All In One adhesive: Apply the adhesive using the recommended trowel.
 Flooring can be installed immediately after applying the adhesive.
-(Only when installing Bruce Hydropel) - Sheet vinyl: An inexpensive sheet vinyl or "slip-sheet" (felt-backed with vinyl wear layer) may be installed.
+Bruce® ConnectTM Plus 90% RH and 10lb CC. - Bruce Proconnect Plus Vapor Barrier adhesive: Apply the adhesive using the recommended trowel size for moisture barrier applications.
+Flooring can be installed immediately after applying the adhesive - Sheet vinyl: An inexpensive sheet vinyl or "slip-sheet" (felt-backed with vinyl wear layer) may be installed.
 Use a premium grade, alkali resistant adhesive and a full spread application system to properly bond the vinyl to the subfloor.
 Follow the sheet vinyl manufacturer's instructions for installation procedures.
 A bond test may be required as an adhesion test.
-Install several small areas (3' x 3') (1 m x 1 m) and allow the vinyl to set for 72 hours Remove the vinyl.
+Install several small areas (3 $^{\prime}$ x3 $^{\prime}$) (1 m x 1 m) and allow the vinyl to set for 72 hours.
+Remove the vinyl.
 If the backing remains attached to the concrete, the subfloor should be acceptable for sheet vinyl installation.
 Install the sheet vinyl and allow the adhesive to cure for 24 hours prior to beginning installation.
 Degloss as necessary to create an adequate adhesive bond.
 Always check for adequate adhesive bond.